coderofsalvation/typeshave.js/README.md

             "stack": "Error\n  at
     ...

-## why non-typesafe is great, but not with nested data
+## why non-typesafe is ok, except not with nested data

 For example: